The First Line in Protecting Your Property

 Depending on your choice of shutter, roller shutters can range from being a deterrent, to being virtually impenetrable by even the most heavy duty of tool sets.

-The Secured By Design initiative created by the UK Police has created a set of guidelines for doors, fences, windows, and other household security measures so buyers know exactly how secure the product they are considering is.
+The High Security initiative created by the UK Police has created a set of guidelines for doors, fences, windows, and other household security measures so buyers know exactly how secure the product they are considering is.

 Roller Shutters graded against this scale are put through rigorous tests by specific governing bodies before they are able to be sold as part of the SBD initiative.
 Therefore if you see that a door is marked as SR1,2,3 or 4, you can rely on the shutter to meet certain security standards.